Last month UK supermarket chain Tesco withdrew thousands of jars of honey from its shelves after they were suspected of containing cheap sugar syrup.

 4) (If you live in the UK or EU) Is the country where your honey comes from on the list of 45 countries in EU directive 2016/601 allowed to legally export honey to the EU?

-5) (For organic honey), what is the name of your organic certifying body?
+5) (For honey claiming to be organic), what is the name of your organic certifying body?

 In general, avoiding large commercial brands and sticking to specialist food shops, farmer's markets or reputable online honey suppliers is a good way of ensuring you are buying real honey.

-Be wary of any honey labelled "organic" if it does not have a green organic certifying code and symbol.
+Be wary of any honey labelled "organic" if it does not have an organic certifying code and symbol.

 Be wary of any honey being sold with a phone number on the label but without the name and address of the company.